xaynetwork/xayn_discovery_engine/docs/events.md

 ### EngineExceptionRaised

-Event created by the engine for multitude of generic reasons, also as a "failure" event in response to "fire and forget" events, like ie. `DocumentFeedbackChanged`.
+Event created by the engine for multitude of generic reasons, also as a "failure" event in response to "fire and forget" events, like ie. `UserReactionChanged`.

 ```dart
 enum EngineExceptionReason {